 The budget, relevant assumptions and academic priorities are presented and discussed with the Provost, Sr. Vice President and the KSAS Deans.
 Any necessary changes are made before final approval.

 Centers and Programs

 Breakdown of the Budget into GL Codes

-Once the budgets are determined, the department administrators are asked to give the Office of Finance and Administration a detailed breakdown of the budgets into source codes.
+Once the budgets are determined, the department administrators are asked to give the Business Office a detailed breakdown of the budgets into commitment items.
 More than one operating account can be set up for better management in the department.
-The budgets are electronically sent to the Budget Office for final approval.
+The budgets are electronically sent to the University Budget Office for upload into SAP.

 If additions are requested and approved during the fiscal year, the budget is appropriated for the new amount.